alisadri1993/ExceptionVsConditional/README.md

-# Why Not to Use Exception Handling Instead of Validation
+# Why Validation checks Should Be Preferred Over Exception Handling

 ## Introduction
 This repository demonstrates the performance and readability differences between using exception handling and validation checks in C#.
 It provides examples and benchmarks to illustrate why validation checks are generally preferred over exceptions for handling regular control flow.